oprypin/crsfml/docs/api/window.md

 Combination of SizeHorizontal and SizeVertical

+### SF::Cursor::Type::SizeBottom

+Down arrow cursor on Linux, same as SizeVertical on other platforms

+### SF::Cursor::Type::SizeBottomLeft

+Bottom-left arrow cursor on Linux, same as SizeBottomLeftTopRight on other platforms

 ### SF::Cursor::Type::SizeBottomLeftTopRight

 Double arrow cursor going from bottom-left to top-right

+### SF::Cursor::Type::SizeBottomRight

+Bottom-right arrow cursor on Linux, same as SizeTopLeftBottomRight on other platforms

 ### SF::Cursor::Type::SizeHorizontal

 Horizontal double arrow cursor

+### SF::Cursor::Type::SizeLeft

+Left arrow cursor on Linux, same as SizeHorizontal on other platforms

+### SF::Cursor::Type::SizeRight

+Right arrow cursor on Linux, same as SizeHorizontal on other platforms

+### SF::Cursor::Type::SizeTop

+Up arrow cursor on Linux, same as SizeVertical on other platforms

+### SF::Cursor::Type::SizeTopLeft

+Top-left arrow cursor on Linux, same as SizeTopLeftBottomRight on other platforms

 ### SF::Cursor::Type::SizeTopLeftBottomRight

 Double arrow cursor going from top-left to bottom-right

+### SF::Cursor::Type::SizeTopRight

+Top-right arrow cursor on Linux, same as SizeBottomLeftTopRight on other platforms

 ### SF::Cursor::Type::SizeVertical